mspnp/performance-optimization/RetrievingTooMuchData/docs/RetrievingTooMuchData.md

 - Applications and services spending significant time waiting for I/O to complete.

-### Capturing behavioral patterns
+### Observing behavioral patterns

 Determining whether behavior is influenced by time is a matter of monitoring the performance of the production system over an appropriate period and examining the usage statistics.
 Any correlation between regular periods of high usage and slowing performance can indicate areas of concern.
 The performance profile of functionality that is suspected to be slow-running should be closely examined to ascertain whether it matches that of the load-testing performed earlier.

-**INFO ON USING APPDYNAMICS OR OTHER MONTORING TOOLS TO BE ADDED HERE?**

-Load-testing (in a test environment) this same functionality using step-based user loads can help to highlight the point at which the performance drops significantly.
-If this load is within the bounds of that expected at periods of peak activity, then the way in which the functionality is implemented should be examined further.
+Load-testing to destruction (in a test environment) over the same functionality using step-based user loads can help to highlight the point at which the performance drops significantly or fails completely.
+If load at which the system fails or performance drops to unacceptable levels is within the bounds of that expected at periods of peak activity, then the way in which the functionality is implemented should be examined further.

 ### Identifying data sources